ASSOCIATE OF APPLIED SCIENCE IN RADIOLOGY

 This test will give us information regarding your Reading Comprehension, Vocabulary and General Knowledge , Grammar, Basic Math Skills, Biology, Anatomy & Physiology, Personality Profile, and Learning Style indicating your ability to succeed in the Radiology Program.

-Candidates with the highest pre-admission exam scores will be considered for admission to the Radiological Technology Program.
+Candidates with the highest Total Admission Points will be considered for admission to the Radiological Technology Program.

-Candidates with the next highest pre-admission exam scores will be listed as alternates.
+Candidates with the next highest Total Admission Points scores will be listed as alternates.

 Radiologic Technologists practice under the supervision a physician.
 They may perform basic radiographic duties independently or may assist physicians in more complex radiologic situations.
 The average alary for a newly graduated Radiologic Technologist ranges from $30,000 to $50,000 depending on hours, benefits, and location.
 Employment may occur in hospitals, outpatient clinics, surgery centers, doctor's offices, and other healthcare facilities where medical imaging is done.
 Opportunities for modality cross-training and continuing education with a Bachelor of Science degree, Radiologist Assistant Post Baccalaureate Certificate, or a Master of Science degree all exist for a Radiologic Technologist.